Unfortunately, if you have missed a loan repayment you may have a default on your credit report, resulting in bad credit.

 The timing of the negative event on an applicant’s credit history will be key.
 The longer duration of time that has passed since the default being added to a credit file, will help as the default is less likely to impact the ability to obtain a mortgage and if successful, the mortgage terms offered.

-Can I get a Mortgage with a Satisfied Default on my Records?
+Can I get a Mortgage with a Satisfied Default?

 Unfortunately, as we have briefly discussed, the repayment of the debt does not clear the default on a credit file and therefore the duration of time that has passed since the default was recorded is more of a concern to potential lenders.

 However, by satisfying a default, a borrower’s credit score is likely to improve, which may in turn assist the hunt for a mortgage as some lenders will categorise the risk involved slightly differently.